 Basic principles of the work of the ombudsperson:

-The Commission for Responsibility in Science at the University of Konstanz handles reports of scientific misconduct.
+The Commission of Inquiry into Scientific Misconduct at the University of Konstanz handles reports of scientific misconduct.

 Further information and recommendations about scientific integrity, ombudspersons’ responsibilities and procedures relating to scientific misconduct are available from the DFG, the German Rectors’ Conference (HRK), as well as the German Council of Science and Humanities.